 Criteria for Essentiality of Mineral Elements

-To judge essential or non-essential elements to any plant there are two principal criteria used.
+To judge essential or non-essential elements of any plant there are two principal criteria used.

 Methods for Detection of Mineral Nutrients

-- Protoplasmic components, as proteins, lipids, amino acids,
+- Protoplasmic components, like proteins, lipids, amino acids,

 - Organic acids, malic acid, citric acid, etc.,

 - Certain elements such as potassium exist as ions but form no essential part of any organic compound.

 At least 60 elements have been discovered in plants, including gold, lead, mercury, arsenic, and uranium.

 This technique is used to measure the concentrations of elements in plants.
 In the past 20 years, this method has been improved greatly.

 To measure metals and some nonmetals, the method now used is the Atomic Absorption Spectrometer.
 Even more valuable are Optical Emission Spectrometers.